andyholst/drawward/README.md

 - **Dynamic Diagrams**: Use Structurizr for code-to-diagram updates.
 - **Service Automation**: Automate detection and processing of new services.
-- **Tool Integrations**: Expand integrations with additional tools.
+- **Tool Integrations**: Expand integrations with additional tools, including potential enhancements to `drawward-cli`.
+- **Service-Specific Processing**: Enhance Makefile targets to process individual services more seamlessly.